City of Thieves (novel): Plot

-The novel begins with David, an American screenwriter, as the narrator.
-When asked to write an autobiographical essay, David instead decides to write about Leningrad, where his grandfather grew up.
+American screenwriter David is asked to write an autobiographical essay.
+He instead decides to write about Leningrad, where his grandfather grew up.
 He flies to Florida to speak with his grandfather, and for a week David records his grandfather's stories.
-David also makes note of the fact that his grandmother never cooks.
+David makes note of the fact that his grandmother never cooks.

 The narrator changes to David's grandfather, Lev, on New Year's Eve 1942 in Leningrad, Russia.
 Food is scarce due to the German siege of the city.
 Though his mother and sister have fled the city, Lev, at 17, stays behind to work as a firefighter.
 One night while sitting on the roof of his apartment building with his friends, they spot a German soldier falling from the sky in a parachute and run down into the street to investigate.
 When the German lands in the street, the friends loot the corpse, with Lev taking the man's knife.
 Russian troops arrive and nearly arrest the group for looting but they all escape except for Lev, who is taken to a prison called the Crosses.

 After hours in his pitch dark prison cell a young deserter named Kolya is put into the cell.
 Kolya tells Lev that he left his post to defend his thesis on Ushakovo's The Courtyard Hound, a book and author who Lev has never heard of.
 The next morning, Lev and Kolya are taken to a mansion occupied by the NKVD—the Russian secret police.
 There, Colonel Grechko tasks them with finding a dozen eggs to make a cake for his daughter's wedding.

 Lev and Kolya try to purchase eggs at a black market, where a large man offers to sell them eggs from his apartment.
 At the apartment, Lev and Kolya discover corpses and realize that the giant and his wife are cannibals.
 Lev and Kolya narrowly manage to escape unscathed.
 Kolya and Lev spend the night at the apartment of Kolya's friend, Sonya, who lives with several young doctors.
 Lev sleeps that night in the living room and hears Kolya and Sonya have sex in the next room.